crytic/building-secure-contracts/program-analysis/echidna/exercises/Exercise-7.md

 ## Setup

-## Setup

-1. Clone the repo: `git clone https://github.com/crytic/damn-vulnerable-defi-echidna`
+1. Clone the repository: `git clone https://github.com/crytic/damn-vulnerable-defi-echidna`
-2. install the dependencies via `yarn install`.
+2. Install dependencies using `yarn install`.
-3. Analyze the `before` function in `test/side-entrance/side-entrance.challenge.js` to identify what initial setup needs to be done.
+3. Analyze the `before` function in `test/side-entrance/side-entrance.challenge.js` to determine the initial setup requirements.
-4. Create a contract to be used for the property testing by Echidna.
+4. Create a contract to be used for property testing with Echidna.

 No skeleton will be provided for this exercise.

 ## Goals

-- Setup the testing environment with the right contracts and necessary balances.
+- Set up the testing environment with appropriate contracts and necessary balances.
-- Add a property to check whether the balance of the `SideEntranceLenderPool` contract has changed.
+- Add a property to check if the balance of the `SideEntranceLenderPool` contract has changed.
-- Create a `config.yaml` with the necessary configuration option(s).
+- Create a `config.yaml` with the required configuration option(s).
-- Once Echidna finds the bug, fix the issue, and re-try your property with Echidna.
+- After Echidna discovers the bug, fix the issue and test your property with Echidna again.

-Hint: It might help to start with doing a manual flashloan to get familiar with the workings of the target contract.
+Hint: To become familiar with the workings of the target contract, try manually executing a flash loan.

 ## Solution

-This solution can be found in [solution.sol](https://github.com/crytic/building-secure-contracts/tree/master/program-analysis/echidna/exercises/exercise7/solution.sol)
+The solution can be found in [solution.sol](https://github.com/crytic/building-secure-contracts/tree/master/program-analysis/echidna/exercises/exercise7/solution.sol).

 [ctf]: https://www.damnvulnerabledefi.xyz/

 <details>
 <summary>Solution Explained (spoilers ahead)</summary>

-The goal of the side entrance challenge is to realize that the contract's accounting of its ETH balance is misconfigured. `balanceBefore` is used to track the balance of the contract before the flash loan BUT `address(this).balance` is used to track the balance of the contract after the flash loan.
-Thus, you can use the deposit function to repay your flash loan while still maintaining that the contract's total balance of ETH has not changed (i.e. `address(this).balance >= balanceBefore`).
-Since the ETH that was deposited is now owned by you, you can now also withdraw it and drain all the funds from the contract.
+The goal of the side entrance challenge is to understand that the contract's ETH balance accounting is misconfigured.
+The `balanceBefore` variable tracks the contract's balance before the flash loan, while `address(this).balance` tracks the balance after the flash loan.
+As a result, you can use the deposit function to repay your flash loan while maintaining the notion that the contract's total ETH balance hasn't changed (i.e., `address(this).balance >= balanceBefore`).
+However, since you now own the deposited ETH, you can also withdraw it and drain all the funds from the contract.

-In order for Echidna to be able to interact with the `SideEntranceLenderPool`, it has to be deployed first.
-However, deploying and funding it from the contract to be used by Echidna won't work, as the funding transaction's `msg.sender` is the contract itself.
-This means that the owner of the funds is the Echidna contract and therefore it can remove the funds by calling `withdraw()`, without the need for the exploit.
+For Echidna to interact with the `SideEntranceLenderPool`, it must be deployed first.
+Deploying and funding the pool from the Echidna property testing contract won't work, as the funding transaction's `msg.sender` will be the contract itself.
+This means that the Echidna contract will own the funds, allowing it to remove them by calling `withdraw()` without exploiting the vulnerability.

-To prevent that issue, a simple factory contract has to be created to deploy the pool without setting the Echidna property testing contract as the owner of the funds.
-This factory has a public function that deploys a `SideEntranceLenderPool`, funds it with the given amount, and return its address.
-Now, since the Echidna testing contract is not the owner of the funds, it cannot call `withdraw()` to empty the pool.
+To avoid the above issue, create a simple factory contract that deploys the pool without setting the Echidna property testing contract as the owner of the funds.
+This factory will have a public function that deploys a `SideEntranceLenderPool`, funds it with the given amount, and returns its address.
+Since the Echidna testing contract does not own the funds, it cannot call `withdraw()` to empty the pool.

-Now that the challenge is set up as intended, we proceed to solve it by instructing Echidna to do a flashloan.
-Using the `setEnableWithdraw` and `setEnableDeposit` Echidna will search for function(s) to call inside the flashloan callback to try and break the `testPoolBalance` property.
+With the challenge properly set up, instruct Echidna to execute a flash loan.
+By using the `setEnableWithdraw` and `setEnableDeposit`, Echidna will search for functions to call within the flash loan callback to attempt to break the `testPoolBalance` property.

-At some point Echidna will identify that if (1) `deposit` is used to pay back the flash loan and (2) `withdraw` is called right after, the `testPoolBalance` property breaks.
+Echidna will eventually discover that if (1) `deposit` is used to repay the flash loan and (2) `withdraw` is called immediately afterward, the `testPoolBalance` property fails.

 Example Echidna output: